How a Testamentary Guardian Appointment Works

 The parent of a minor may appoint by will a guardian of an unmarried minor.
 Subject to the right of the minor under section 14-5203, a testamentary appointment becomes effective upon filing the guardian's acceptance in the court in which the will is probated, if before acceptance, both parents are dead or the surviving parent is adjudged incapacitated.

-A.R.S. § 14-5202If both parents have passed away, the appointment made by the parent who died later takes priority.
-Arizona also recognizes testamentary guardian appointments made under wills probated in other states, as long as that state was the testator's domicile.
-This cross-state recognition provides families with flexibility when they have connections to multiple jurisdictions.
+A.R.S. § 14-5202If both parents have passed away, the appointment by the parent who died later takes priority.
+Arizona also recognizes guardian appointments made under wills probated in other states.
+The other state must have been the testator's home state.

 Notice Requirements After Acceptance